 As Entelo's chief marketing officer, Mike Trigg said, "If the machine is learning from a biased recruiter, that has the potential to reinforce bias rather than remove bias from the hiring process.
 You run the risk that it is going to mimic the biases that individual recruiters may have."

-So while these tools can help a great deal in combatting hiring discrimination, the end result depends on how recruiters analyze this data and what they do with the insights offered by these tools.
+While these tools can help a great deal in combatting hiring discrimination, the end result depends on how recruiters analyze this data and what they do with the insights offered by these tools.